namhnz/deep-research-searxng/README.md

 ### Custom endpoints and models

-There are 2 other optional env vars that lets you tweak the endpoint (for other OpenAI compatible APIs like OpenRouter or Gemini) as well as the model string.
+There are 2 optional env vars that let you tweak the endpoint (for other OpenAI compatible APIs like OpenRouter) as well as the model string.
+Note that these are only applicable when using OpenAI models.

 ```bash
 OPENAI_ENDPOINT="custom_endpoint"